Shookakko/slynk-client/README.md

 #### slime-close connection

 ```
-Closes CONNECTION to a Swank server.
+Closes CONNECTION to a Slynk server.
 ```

 #### slime-eval sexp connection

 ```
-Sends SEXP over CONNECTION to a Swank server for evaluation and waits for the
+Sends SEXP over CONNECTION to a Slynk server for evaluation and waits for the
 result.
 When the result is received, it is returned.
 Signals
 SLIME-NETWORK-ERROR when there are network problems sending SEXP.
 ```